Invariant measures concentrated on countable structures: Applications and further observations

 \subsubsection{Borel $L_G$-structures and random-free graphons}

-\ \\ Borel $L_G$-structures that are graphs are closely related to a particular class of graphons.
+\ \\ Borel $L_G$-structures that are models of $T_G$ (i.e., graphs) are closely related to a particular class of graphons.
 Here we describe this relationship and use it to deduce a corollary about $W$-random graphs whose distributions are concentrated on single countable graphs.

-A graphon $W$ is said to be \defn{random-free} \cite[\S10]{randomfree} if for a.e.\ $(x,y)\in[0,1]^2$ we have $W(x,y) \in \{0,1\}$.
+A graphon $W$ is said to be \defn{random-free} \cite[\S10]{MR3043217} if for a.e.\ $(x,y)\in[0,1]^2$ we have $W(x,y) \in \{0,1\}$.
 (See also the \emph{simple arrays} of \cite{MR1702867} and $0$\,--\,$1$ valued graphons in \cite{MR2815610}.)
-When $W$ is random-free, the $W$-random graph process amounts, in the language of \cite[]{MR2724668}, to ``randomization in vertices'' but not ``randomization in edges''.
+When $W$ is random-free, the $W$-random graph process amounts, in the language of \cite{MR2724668}, to ``randomization in vertices'' but not ``randomization in edges''.

-We now describe a correspondence between Borel $L_G$-structures that satisfy $T_G$ and random-free graphons.
+We now describe a correspondence between Borel $L_G$-structures satisfying $T_G$ and random-free graphons.
 Let $\alpha$ be an arbitrary Borel measurable bijection from the open interval $(0,1)$ to $\Reals$, and let $m_{\alpha}$ be the distribution of $\alpha(U)$ where $U$ is uniformly distributed on $[0,1]$.
 Given a Borel $L_G$-structure $\PP$ that satisfies $T_G$, define the random-free graphon $W_{\PP}$ as follows.
 For $(x,y) \in (0,1)^2$ let